silverweed/pokepon-center/protocols.md

 ---
 title: Protocol Documentation
+layout: page
+custom_noshow: true
 sitemap:
   priority: 0.6
   changefreq: monthly
 ---

-Pok&egrave;pon uses a couple of custom application-layer protocols to communicate between the client and the server.
+Pok&eacute;pon uses a couple of custom application-layer protocols to communicate between the client and the server.

 The main protocol used is one called *JACK* (Java Awful Client-server Kit),